cernopendata/cms-opendata-guide/docs/analysis/systematics/objectsuncertain/jetmetuncertain.md

 JEC is used in [JetAnalyzer.cc](https://github.com/cms-legacydata-analyses/PhysObjectExtractorTool/blob/master/PhysObjectExtractor/src/JetAnalyzer.cc) and includes multiple steps in its implementation.

-First, we must declare these variables in EDAnalyzer. <!---Could elaborate on why we need these specific variables-->
+First, we must declare these variables in `EDAnalyzer`. <!---Could elaborate on why we need these specific variables-->

 ```
 class JetAnalyzer : public edm::EDAnalyzer {